pascalgutjahr/prompt_muons_wiki/source/docs/Overview.rst

 in comparison to the conventional flux.
 In other words, the prompt spectrum is flatter than the conventional one.
 The prompt produced particles have short lifetimes which lead in first order to an immediate decay.
 Hence, the muon energy correlates stronger to the primary particle energy.
 Instead, the conventional pions and kaons live long enough to interact with the atmosphere.
-This causes energy losses and results to lower muon energies.
-The cross-over point is around :math:`1\,\mathrm{PeV}`.
-This prompt flux was not significantly detected yet, due to the less amount of muons expected for these high energies in a detector volume of :math:`1\,\mathrm{km}^3` like IceCube.
+These re-interactions in the atmosphere cause energy losses which reduces the energy successively.
+This leads to the resulting muons having lower energy as well.
+Conventional muons dominate below :math:`1\,\mathrm{PeV}` and prompt muons dominate above.
 Figure :numref:`mceq_flux` shows the different components of the atmospheric muon flux created with `MCEq <https://github.com/afedynitch/MCEq>`_.
 More information to the hadronic interaction model SIBYLL used to create these spectra are provided `here <https://arxiv.org/pdf/1806.04140.pdf>`_.